Only nine players have ever featured on the winning side in European Cup and FIFA World Cup finals in the same season.

 2018: Raphaël Varane (Real Madrid & France)

-Which players have won the European Cup and EURO in the same year?
+Which players have won the European Cup and EURO in the same season?

-Ten players have won the European Cup and EURO in the same year.
-The great Luis Suárez was the first in 1964, helping Inter claim their first continental crown before linking up with two of the defeated Real Madrid players to inspire an unexperienced Spain side to their first major title.
+Ten players have won the European Cup and EURO in the same campaign.
+To qualify, players must feature at some point in both winning finals.
+The great Luis Suárez was the first in 1964, helping Inter claim their first continental crown before linking up with two of the defeated Real Madrid players to inspire an inexperienced Spain side to their first major title.

 Hans van Breukelen, Ronald Koeman, Berry van Aerle and Gerald Vanenburg were next to achieve the feat.
 The quartet played key roles as PSV beat Benfica on penalties in the 1988 European Cup final in Stuttgart and, exactly a month later and still in West Germany, added their nation's first major honour.
 Another PSV man, Wim Kieft, did not make it off the bench in the 1988 EURO final.